 This is a pretty basic mummy bag that doesn't include a stash pocket or neck baffle.
 Of the few features that it does have, the one that we absolutely love is the zipper.
-Like the other Western Mountaineering and Feathered Friends bags, there's a strip on flexible plastic inside the fabric next to the zipper.
+Like other Feathered Friends bags, there's a strip of flexible plastic inside the fabric next to the zipper.
 This gives that fabric important stiffness that keeps it away from the zipper's teeth.

 The Feather Friends bags also have Y-shaped zipper slides that further reduce the chance of snagging.
 Finally, the button closure at the top-end of the zipper is simple but effective.
 Although the Swallow's overall design is spartan, we think the extra zipper features are smart and worth their weight.

 This bag ain't cheap.
-Its $449 list price, however, is a little lower than many other ultra-premium down bags.
-We also expect most ultra-premium down bags to have excellent longevity because their higher quality feathers seem to maintain their loft better through repeated compression cycles.
+However, it's a little cheaper than some other ultra-premium down bags at the same temperature rating.
+We also expect ultra-premium down bags, like the Swallow, will have excellent longevity because their higher quality feathers seem to maintain their loft better through repeated compression cycles.
 Thus, over the full life of this bag, we believe it's a great value.

 All the Feathered Friends and Western Mountaineering bags impressed us with their high loft, good build quality, and exceptional warmth-to-weight ratios.
 The Swallow is no exception.
 But they can't all be award winners.
-This bag missed out because we ultimately concluded that the 30°F bags—the Western Mountaineering MegaLite and Feathered Friends Merlin—are better for most 3-season temperatures and the neck baffle on the Western Mountaineering UltraLite gives it superior colder weather performance.
-The competition, however, was incredibly close.
-If you personally prefer no neck baffle and consider an awesome zipper important, the Swallow might be the perfect bag for you.
+This bag missed out because we ultimately concluded that a 30°F bag is better for most 3-season temperatures.
+At higher latitudes or elevations, a 20°F bag may be ideal, but when dealing with cooler temps we think most shoppers will want a neck baffle to seal heat in.
+The competition between 20°F bags, however, was incredibly close.
+If you personally dislike neck baffles and consider an awesome zipper important, the Swallow might be the perfect bag for you.